DavyJonesLocker/client_side_validations/README.md

 Please make sure you include tests!

-Unles Rails drops support for Ruby 1.8.7 we will continue to use the hash-rocket syntax.
-Please respect this.
+We *do not* use the Ruby 1.9 hash syntax, please respect this and use the hashrocket.

 Don't use tabs to indent, two spaces are the standard.